-The dart board is circular and has a diameter of about 17 ¾ inches.
+The dart board is circular and has a diameter of about 17 ¾ inches, electronic dart boards are generally just a little bit smaller..
 The position of the darts board from the floor to its center should be about 5 feet 8 inches.
 You get distinct points for throws which stick to the segments of the board.
 However, if a dart hits the board and falls off you get zero point.
-The hockey marks the point where a player can stand to make a throw.
+The oche marks the point where a player can stand to make a throw.
 The darts score board should be placed in a convenient location usually not very far apart from the dart board.

 2. Where to Stand?

 Players in a game of darts are expected to stand at the throwing line.
 The throwing line in a professional dart game is represented by the hockey.
 You can stand on the line but not before it.
 A player is allowed to slant but not across the line to achieve a dart throw.